 What is AWS re:Invent?

 Launched in 2012, re:Invent is the annual developer conference hosted by Amazon Web Services.
-With 2,500 technical sessions and more than 60,000 attendees, it’s an EPIC week of learning.
-In 2020 the conference was 100% virtual, but this year it is back in Las Vegas.
+With 2,500 technical sessions and more than 60,000 attendees, it’s an EPIC week of learning in Las Vegas.

 re:Invent is a great place to sharpen your technical skills, rub shoulders with like-minded developers, and get a first look at the newest products and services from Amazon.
 Oh, and there are tons of fun after-hours events too!